Bridgeconn/usfm-grammar/python-usfm-parser/README.md

 `pip install usfm-grammar`

-This requires a compiler.
+This requires a C compiler.
 On Windows, Microsoft Visual C++ 14.0 or above is required.
 It is recommended that you update `pip`, `setuptools` and `wheel`.